 Our services are available to all active students attending Carleton University including full-time, part-time and special students.
 Alumni of Carleton University are eligible to access Career Services regardless of how many years ago they graduated.

 In our Prepare for an Interview page (under Job Search Support), you can access our interview prep resources which includes practice interview questions, interviewing tips, and resources for interviews via Skype and phone.
-Additionally, you may book an appointment or visit our drop-in hours to conduct a mock interview with one of our Career Consultants.
+Additionally, you may visit our office to conduct a mock interview with one of our Career Consultants.

 As an alumni, all of our services and online resources are available to you.
 We encourage you to continue to visit our office and website after you have graduated.